Ashtanga Yoga Classes - Disciplined Practice, Powerful Transformation hero banner

 Class FAQs

-Traditional recommendation is 6 days per week, rest on moon days and Saturdays (and ladies' holiday during menstruation).
-For modern practitioners, 3-4 times weekly shows good progress.
-Consistency matters more than frequency.
-Even short daily practice is powerful.
+Traditional Mysore recommendation is 6 days per week, with rest on Saturdays and moon days (full moon and new moon).
+For modern practitioners, 3–4 times weekly shows excellent progress.
+Consistency matters more than duration — even four short practices a week beat one long one.
+Our Monthly Unlimited pass is designed for daily practice.

 Swami Ananda